vkulaganathan/MembProtFinder/README.md

 # MembProtFinder
-A tool to identify membrane proteins from a given list of gene or protein IDs.
+A tool to identify transmembrane proteins from a given list of gene or protein IDs.